Setup4D/Setup4DUtility/README.md

 **Return:**
    - Returns the formatted time.

+#### ⚡️ `class function ProcessHorseExceptionMessage(AValue: Exception): string; overload;`

+This function takes an exception and returns a friendly message corresponding to that exception.
+It handles specific exceptions like "max_user_connections" and "a foreign key constraint fails," providing customized friendly messages for these exceptions.

+**Parameters:**
+- `AValue`: The exception to be processed.

+**Return:**
+- `Result`: The friendly message corresponding to the exception.

+#### ⚡️ `class procedure ProcessHorseExceptionMessage(AValue: Exception; AHTTPStatus: THTTPStatus); overload;`

+This overload of the `ProcessHorseExceptionMessage` function takes an exception and an HTTP status.
+It raises an `EHorseException` with the friendly message corresponding to the exception and the appropriate HTTP status.

+**Parameters:**
+- `AValue`: The exception to be processed.
+- `AHTTPStatus`: The HTTP status to be assigned to the thrown exception.

 ### 🌱 Usage Example

 Here is an example of how to use the `TSetup4DUtility` class: